Getting a Handle on Hanger

 In a world that often prizes productivity over self-care, listening to these signals is an act of intelligence.
 A snack, a pause, or a good meal can restore not only your blood sugar but supports your empathy, patience, and sense of calm.

 So the next time you feel that rising tide of irritability before dinner, don’t suppress it – get aware, work to understand, then make an intentional choice.
+And if you tend toward anger when hungry, forgive yourself fast, then get ahead of the situation by packing some snacks.

 References